kthys-14/Masters-Golf-Predictive-Analytics/README.md

 - Random Forest
 - Gradient Boosting

+provide all the scores you used for all the models.
+How did you validate to make sure the model is good?
+What metrics did you use? be sure to include all this information in your visualizations.

 The best performing model (based on AUC score) is automatically selected for making predictions.

 ## Handling Class Imbalance